wkusner/wkusner.github.io/_includes/aboutme.md

 <!---Because of this, consider the site to be under construction.
 Briefly, -->I am interested in problems of discrete geometry and geometric optimization
 that are approachable by synthetic or analytic means and those where brute force computation is becoming tractable.
-I am also interested in more esoteric projects like editing and auditing papers and instructions for things like how to build and host a site on GitHub.
+I am also interested in more esoteric projects like editing and auditing papers and instructions for things like how to build and host this site on GitHub.

 Right now I am thinking about: